• Skip to primary navigation

 Share

 Want to spatchcock a chicken?
-Watch this spatchcock video so you can cook a whole chicken evenly sous vide style or another way.
-This simple guide on how to spatchcock chicken step by step (with video help!) will help you prepare a whole chicken for dinner.
+Watch this spatchcock video so you can cook a whole chicken evenly.
+This simple guide on how to spatchcock chicken step by step will help you prepare a whole chicken for dinner.

-Roasted chicken, grilled or bbq chicken, and sous vide spatchcocked chicken comes out with very moist meat and crispy skin when prepared this way.
+Roasted, grilled, bbq or sous vide spatchcocked chicken comes out with very moist meat and crispy skin when prepared this way.
 So roll up your sleeves and let’s get to it!

 spatchcocked chicken for sous vide cooking